Xilinx/mlir-air/platforms/xilinx_vck5000_air/README.md

 ```

 ## Programming steps
-Once run the top level make, you should have generated aie_platform/final_vck5000.pdi containing the VCK5000 platform.
+Once run the top-level make completes, you should have generated aie_platform/final_vck5000.pdi containing the VCK5000 platform.
 The pdi can be loaded to the card by calling:
 ```
 cd aie_platform
 make program_vck5000